wodory/flowmate/README.md

 Don't draw a shape and type text.
 Write your story, process or task first, then make shapes with the text automatically.
 It's just speedy and super simple.

+## Current version
+### 0.1.2
+- Connector Auto Upate
+- Fix the location of Group and shape is not matched.

 ## Install Plugin

 ### Sketch Toolbox